 Is it a lack of concentration?
 Is there no original interest?
 Can I only remember so many names?
 Does Denise need to go in order to remember Deidre?
 After all, how many John’s can Jane remember?
-What separates a Dave from a Dave from a Dave?
-And how do you separate them from Don?
+What separates Don from Dave?

 To avoid confusion and out-right forgetting it’s best to have a memorable name.
 For example, look at this list of Russian leaders:

 It’s not an accident that the first and last share the same first name.
 Vladimir isn’t stocking shelves at a Pasadena Costco.
-Vladimir isn’t telling you to pre-pay for your gas at a Hoboken Conoco.
-Vladimir is currently looking at a 3D map of the world determining where to strike.
+Vladimir isn’t telling you to prepay for gas at a Hoboken Conoco.
+Vladimir is currently looking at a 3D map of the world determining where to strike next.

-If you are looking for the exact opposite of Russian names go no further than this list of United Nation Secretary Generals:
+If you are looking for the exact opposite of Russian names go no further than this list of United Nations Secretary Generals:

 Gladwyn Jebb – United Kingdom

 Trygue Lie – Norway